evbermudez/taskpad-nuxt-laravel/README.md

 ## Backend Success Metrics

-TaskPad follows Laravel’s best practices for maintainability and robustness.
+We expect the API to adhere to Laravel’s conventions, enforce consistency, and remain testable:

 ### Resourceful Endpoints & Controllers